 e live in a sleepy town not far from Sequoia National Park, and grew up making our own fun.
 Music, art, skateboarding, and general mischief drove us into creative circles that just fueled our lust for life.
-Greg decided to try out roasting coffee with a popcorn popper, eventually deciding to quit his job and go all in with a Diedrich ir-3.
-Lots of trial and error resulted in “ok” coffee, to “good” coffee, and then “terrific” coffee being served at the local farmer’s market.
+Greg decided to try out roasting coffee with a popcorn popper, eventually deciding to quit his job much later and go all in with a Diedrich ir-3.
 A few years later, Jon, Miguel, and Mikayla partnered with Greg to create Component Coffee Lab, tackling the first objective of building a mobile cart featuring our Slayer espresso machine.
 For now, we are strictly mobile and cater locally for events and farmer’s markets.
 It is an understatement to say that we are beyond thrilled to get our cafe up and running.
 Keep posted!

 How we do

 This begins the process of supplying our customers with an excellent product.
 Working with a trusted broker helps with selecting fresh crops of high-grade coffee beans farmed and processed at farms observing ethical treatment of workers, with above-standard methods, grown at high altitudes in prime regions.
 Without staying true to these standards, the following processes become secondary.